EarthenSky/Legend-of-Zelda-Remake/README.md

 Some basic rules to follow when writing code:

-- Write all variables, classes, and functions with underscores between the names like so
+- Write all variables and functions with underscores between the names like so
 ```
 this_is_a_function_with_a_name_that_is_too_long()
 ```
-No camelCase variable names.
+Only **classes** are written in CamelCase. *(First letter is uppercase)*

-- Comments should be punctuated properly (i.e includes a capital letter and a period.)
+- Comments **should** be punctuated properly (i.e includes a capital letter and a period) and be one space after the # character.
 ```
 # This print statement tells the user the location that they have just entered.
 print "Welcome To the Abyss."
 ```
 Try to place comments either in front of blocks of code that share similar qualities, or two spaces after a line of code.

 - Don't let a line of code go over 70-100 characters.
-Pretty much if it is going off the screen, use a variable and make it two lines.
+Ever!
+Pretty much if it is going off the screen, use a variable to make it two lines.

-- Write any class member variables with an \*m_\* infront of them, or just an \*\_\* infront of them if they are not being accessed outside of the class.
-The \*m_\* and \*\_\* tell other users which variables shouldn't be accessed or changed **outside of the class**, though it doesn't stop them.
+- Write any class member variables with either an \*m_\* infront of them, or an \*\_\* infront of them if they are not being accessed outside of the class.
+The \*m_\* and \*\_\* tell other users which variables shouldn't be accessed or changed **outside of the class**, although it doesn't stop them.
 ```
-class foo:
+class NumberWithName:
     """This class holds a name that can be accessed and a secret number that should not be accessed."""
     def __init__(self, name, secret_number):
         self.m_name = name